 Licensing and copyright

 - All new source file submissions must include the Hipparchus project header in a comment that begins the file,

 - Recurring contributors must file an Hipparchus Individual Contributor License Agreement (ICLA) (Open Document Format, Portable Document Format) or Corporate Contributor License Agreement (CCLA) (Open Document Format, Portable Document Format)

 - Patches must be accompanied by a clear reference to a source, - if code has been ported from another language, clearly state the source of the original implementation.
 If the expression of a given algorithm is derivative, please note the original source (textbook, paper, etc.).

 - References to source materials covered by restrictive proprietary licenses should be avoided.
 In particular, contributions should not implement or include references to algorithms in Numerical Recipes (NR).
-Any questions about copyright or patent issues should be raised on the developers mailing list before contributing or committing code.
+Any questions about copyright or patent issues should be raised on the developers forum before contributing or committing code.

 Here is a list of relevant materials.
 Much of the discussion surrounding the development of this component will refer to the various sources listed below, and frequently the Javadoc for a particular class or interface will link to a definition contained in these documents.